 Track RSVPs and Stay Organized

-If you’re including RSVP cards, make sure your return address is ready and your reply date gives guests enough time to respond (typically 4–5 weeks before the wedding).
-For digital RSVPs, test your form or website link before sending.
-Keeping a shared spreadsheet or guest tracker makes managing responses much easier later on.
+If you're including RSVP cards, make sure your return address is set and your reply date gives guests enough runway, typically 3 to 4 weeks before the wedding.
+For digital RSVPs, test the form or link before it goes out.
+A shared spreadsheet or guest tracker makes managing responses much easier once they start rolling in.

-Four months out is when all your planning and creativity finally come together.
-You’ll start seeing your design transform into something tangible, and your guests will soon experience the first glimpse of your wedding day style.
+Four months out is where all the planning and creative decisions finally click into place.
+You'll watch the design turn into something tangible, and soon your guests will get their first real glimpse of your wedding day style.